About RI

 Roos Instruments, Inc. was founded in 1989 by a group of RF Microwave engineers, out of the bench-top test equipment industry, to create an automated microwave test system using a fundamentally new approach.
 The concept was to combine a personal computer and object oriented software technology with high speed microwave measurement technology, creating the world's first true Microwave ATE system.
 A true ATE system is one that is designed with the sole purpose of testing parts at the highest throughput possible while operating in all types of environmental conditions anywhere in the world.
 The goal was to deliver a turnkey test solution with an order of magnitude higher throughput.

-The US military was in the midst of a large Manufacturing Technology research and development effort (the ManTech program), looking for novel approaches to speed the production of microwave hardware while lowering the cost.
+The US military was in the midst of a large Manufacturing Technology research and development effort (the DOD ManTech program), looking for novel approaches to speed the production of microwave hardware while lowering the cost.
 RI was awarded a grant to prototype and demonstrate our Microwave ATE concepts.
 Under the leadership and vision of it's founder Mark Roos, a 10 to 100 times improvement in test throughput was demonstrated, which lead to a firm contract to produce a marketable product.
 This first product addressed the X and Ku band interests for the military radar market covering the 100 MHz to 20 GHz range.
 The direction and funding of the Man Tech program allowed Roos Instruments to be born without the need for venture capital funding and is still today internally funded as well as employee owned and operated.

 Mark Roos is the founder and CEO of Roos Instruments, a position he has held since its inception in 1989.
 Mark graduated from California State Polytechnic University with a B.S. in Electrical Engineering in 1973, holds a MS in Electrical Engineering from Stanford University, and an MBA from Santa Clara University.